SpideyKat/PlanetOS/README.md

 # PlanetOS

-A website that can potentially save the world.
+A website that spreads awareness about climate change and helps people track their carbon footprint, contributing to saving the environment and the Earth.

 ## Description